From Toronto’s Eastern Commerce high school to the NBA.

-Roy Rana head coach of Ryerson Rams has agreed to terms to join the Sacramento Kings as an assistant to newly hired head coach Luke Walton.
+Roy Rana, head coach of the Ryerson Rams has agreed to terms to join the Sacramento Kings as an assistant to newly hired head coach Luke Walton.

-Rana took over the struggling Ryerson program back in 2009 coached the Rams for 9 seasons — compiling a career record of 220 wins – 107 losses for .673% winning percentage.
+Rana took over the struggling Ryerson program back in 2009, coached the Rams for nine seasons — compiling a career record of 220 wins – 107 losses for a .673% winning percentage.

-The Rams improved steadily under Rana’s guidance from 12W-19L rookie season to 31-7 record in his last campaign.
-He led Ryerson to six U Sports men’s basketball championships – earning silver medals in two of the last three appearances.
+The Rams improved steadily under Rana’s guidance from a 12W-19L rookie season to a 31-7 record in his last campaign.
+Rana, led Ryerson to six U Sports men’s basketball championships – earning silver medals in two of the last three appearances.

-Prior to Ryerson, Rana led Toronto Eastern Commerce Saints to the Gold Standard of Canadian high school basketball putting together a 256-99 record in 9 years.
+Prior to Ryerson, Rana led Toronto Eastern Commerce Saints to the Gold Standard of Canadian high school basketball putting together a 256-99 record in nine (9) years.

 Widely considered amongst the best coaching minds in Canada, Rana has also been a staple on the Canadian national programs sidelines – as head coach of both the junior and senior men’s national teams.